 Houstonians or others in southeast Texas seeking a healthcare fraud legal defense should contact our law firm for help.

 If you or a family member faces an allegation or charge of healthcare fraud in Houston, Harris County, Fort Bend County or Montgomery County, notify an experienced white collar criminal defense lawyer.

-Contact us today and receive a free legal review of your case.
+Contact us today and receive a legal review of your case.
 We stand ready to help you and defend your legal rights.